GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Conceptual integrity is the most important consideration in system design.
-It is better to have a system omit certain anomalous features and improvements, but to reflect one set of design ideas, than to have one that contains many good but independent and uncoordinated ideas.
+> ### While much attention has been focused on high-level software architectural patterns, what is, in effect, the de-facto standard software architecture is seldom discussed: the Big Ball of Mud.
 >
-> ~ *Fred Brooks*
+> ~ *Joseph Yoder (computer scientist)*

 ---
 ## 🏎 Quick Facts